Master in Physiotherapy

 Course structure: Part-time, with professional employment

-Start of the course: In September each year, calendar week 38
+Start of the course: September, calendar week 38

 Teaching location: Winterthur